Christian schools are running anti-trans Facebook election ads

 None of the trans-focused ads are specifically about schools or education.

 These Facebook ads are all targeted to women in each state and territory.
-The highlighting of Deves and her pet issue lend credence to the idea that, while her own candidacy may be doomed, it could be used to try and move the vote of religious voters.
+The highlighting of Deves and her pet issue lends credence to the idea that, while her own candidacy may be doomed, it could be used to in an attempt to move the vote of religious voters.

 Rather than formally endorsing one candidate or party, all the advertisements funnel users to an email form that allows people to send a message to candidates for their electorate.
 The default email text focuses on the religious discrimination bill: “I’m incredibly disappointed that Parliament has failed myself and other people of faith by not passing the Religious Discrimination Bill,” it begins.